 - Pay freelancers ad hoc to fill content needs.

-- Farm content creation to a third party.
+- Outsource content creation to a third-party agency writer.

 And yes, these same options are still available.
 However, the expectations for the end product have dramatically evolved.